Do expats from Illinois still owe Illinois state taxes?

 The FEIE allows you to exclude a significant portion of your foreign-earned income from U.S. federal income tax.

-For the tax year 2024, you can exclude up to $126,500 of foreign-earned income from your U.S. federal and Illinois state taxable income.
+For the tax year 2024, you can exclude up to $126,500 of foreign-earned income from both your U.S. federal and Illinois state taxable income.

 To qualify, you must pass either: